shimunn/fido2luks/README.md

 Add `rd.luks.2fa=<CREDENTIAL_ID>:<DISK_UUID>` to `GRUB_CMDLINE_LINUX` in /etc/default/grub

-Note: This is only required for your root disk, systemd will try to unlock all other luks partions using the same key if you added it using `fido2luks add-key`
+Note: This is only required for your root disk, systemd will try to unlock all other LUKS partions using the same key if you added it using `fido2luks add-key`

 ```
 grub2-mkconfig > /boot/grub2/grub.cfg
 ```

-I'd also recommend to copy the executable onto /boot so that it is accessible in case you have to access your disk from a live system
+I'd also recommend to copy the executable onto /boot so that it is accessible in case you have to access your disk from a rescue system

 ```
 mkdir /boot/fido2luks/